-9.3 Pre- and Post-Judgment Interest
+9.3 Pre- and Post-judgment Interest

-A party may claim pre and post-judgment interest.
+A party may claim pre- and post-judgment interest.
 The judicial rate is presently 8% but prejudgment interest is generally reduced from this figure.
-Whilst interest rates remain at such a low level, it is anticipated that the Guernsey court would probably follow the approach of the English courts in respect of pre-judgment interest, including potentially awarding little or no prejudgment interest.
+As interest rates begin to rise, that position may also change; in this respect, it is anticipated that the Guernsey court would probably follow the approach of the English courts in respect of pre-judgment interest.